yissachar/awesome-dart/README.md

 Awesome Dart
 ============

 A curated list of awesome Dart frameworks, libraries, and software.
+Items on the list are actively maintained, well documented, and popular in the Dart community.
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) lists.

 * [Client Web App Frameworks](#client-web-app-frameworks)
 * [Server Frameworks](#server-frameworks)